In: computers, software.

 And this reminds me of the most influential people, that changed my direction as a software developer.

-He worked as a programmer longer than my age.
+He worked as a programmer longer than my age back then.

 That kind of experience.
 He was impressive.